Introduction to the Microsoft Power Platform

 - Defining hierarchy visualizations

-Forms are used to visualize entity records.
+Forms are used to visualize table rows.

-In this module you will learn about the different form types and how to create or customize forms using the Form Designer.
+In this module you will learn about the different Form Types and how to create or customize forms using the Form Designer.

 - Define the structure of Forms